daydone/daydone/README.md

 👋 Hi, I’m @daydone, I build things.

-I am an experienced infrastructure engineer with a passion for DevOps, AWS, Python, AI, and Automation, and I'm currently building my skills in these areas.
+I am an experienced infrastructure engineer with a passion for Node.js Cloud Technologies, Python, AI, and Automation.
+I'm currently building my skills in these areas.

 🌱 I’m always learning and currently focused on AWS, Python, and AI, and exploring how they can be used to improve infrastructure efficiency and automation.